Arts and culture

 - Gainsborough House the childhood home of Thomas Gainsborough and national centre for the exploration of Gainsborough’s art,

-- Quay Theatre a community theatre based in Sudbury
+- Quay Theatre a professional theatre based in Sudbury

 Suffolk Culture Network